 - The best time for light therapy is in the early morning.
 (If used late at night, it could cause insomnia.)
 So, even if it means waking up earlier, set aside some morning time to relax and use your light box.

 - Many people are not aware of this, but you must have your eyes open and face the light during therapy.
 Do not stare at the light.
 That would be silly.
-Simply face the light, eyes open.
+Simply face the light therapy box, eyes open.

 Read the full article here: https://psychcentral.com/lib/10-things-you-dont-know-about-seasonal-affective-disorder/